hidasib/gru4rec_third_party_comparison/docs/hyperparams/hyperparams_main.rst

 Hyperparameters
 ==================================================================

 The hyperparameters were tuned for 3 different setups for BPR-Max and Cross-Entropy respectively.
-We than chosse the best performing setup with the best hyperparameters (1-1 for both BPR-Max and Cross-Entropy), and use it in our experiments.
+We select the best performing setup with the best hyperparameters (1-1 for both BPR-Max and Cross-Entropy), and use it in our experiments.

 ------------------------------------------------------------------
 Fixed Hyperparameters
 ------------------------------------------------------------------

-These setups are defined by setting te *constrained_embedding* and *embedding* parameters to one of the following combinations:
+These setups are defined by setting the *constrained_embedding* and *embedding* parameters to one of the following combinations:

 .. csv-table:: Combinations
     :class: striped_table